 You may need to pay for vehicle repairs, medical costs or college tuition.
 Things break, people get sick and jobs don’t last forever.
 It’s a good idea to have some money saved to pay for things you can’t anticipate.
 But some expenses are fun, even if the price tag may not be.
 Think of things like family vacations, car down payments and Christmas presents.

-Clark thinks savings should begin with setting specific goals and then figuring out how much money to put toward those goals from every paycheck.
+Money expert Clark Howard thinks savings should begin with setting specific goals and then figuring out how much money to put toward those goals from every paycheck.

 “If somebody has a target they’re trying to reach, they’re much more likely to get it than if it’s just a wishy-washy thing of, ‘Well, I need to save some money right now, because everybody says you should have some money saved,'” Clark said.

 What the Best Savings Accounts Have in Common

 I go into detail in my story on the 7 best savings accounts in 2022, but in my opinion, the most important attributes of a good savings account are strong interest rates and a lack of fees.
 Here’s more about the qualities you should look for:

 - No fees or requirements.
 The best savings accounts do not charge you a monthly maintenance fee, don’t require a minimum deposit amount and don’t require a minimum monthly balance.